-Training of DNAscope model was conducted with an updated model framework introduced in release 202112.01 of the Sentieon software package.
-Reference Datasets HG001 and HG005 were used as training dataset. with 20% of data randomly split for validation and chr20 held out for testing.
+Training of the DNAscope model was conducted with an updated model framework introduced in release 202112.01 of the Sentieon software package.
+Reference Datasets HG001 and HG005 sequenced from DNBSEQ-G400 platform were used as a training dataset, with 20% of data randomly split for validation and chr20 held out for testing (Figure 3).

-Four HG001 and HG005 PE150 datasets were mapped to the hg38 reference genome using Sentieon BWA.
-Quality check was conducted on generated BAM files.
-The base quality score distribution and mapping rate indicated high read quality. and the datasets had even coverage across regions of different GC content.
+Four HG001 and HG005 PE150 datasets were mapped to the hg38 reference genome using Sentieon BWA and a quality check was conducted on generated BAM files.
+The base quality score distribution and mapping rate indicated high read quality, and the datasets had even coverage across regions of different GC content (Figure 4).